deep-entertainment/safehouse/design/gdd.md

 #### Early morning

 [marjorie](characters/marjorie.md) sits in her bed.
-Her room is dark, and only the dim light from the windows shed some light into the room.
+Her room is dark, and only the dim light from the windows sheds some light into the room.

 [marjorie](characters/marjorie.md) gets up to find the light switch, but the lamp can't be turned on since the bulb has blown.